ndrewv/pebble-pedometer/README.md

 # pebble-pedometer
-A pedometer for Pebble watch faces
+A pedometer for use with Pebble watch faces.
+Released under Mozilla Public License v2.0.